nostalgist134/FuzzGIU/README.md

 # FuzzGIU
-FuzzGIU is a web fuzzer written in go, inspired by fuff
+FuzzGIU is a web fuzzer written in go, inspired by ffuf